CharlesWiltgen/how-to-podcast/editing.md

 * Because editing is destructive, data loss is a much more common occurance with Audacity than it is with modern audio editors.
 This can be mitigated by always saving to new projects.

-If you use Audacity, it's best to move from Audacity to a modern, non-destructive editor as quickly as is practical.
+If you use Audacity, it's best to a modern, non-destructive editor as quickly as is practical.

 ### iOS